 Communication to and from the teacher or ensemble manager is a critical component of both student and program success.
 Please be sure to read all email messages from your teacher or manager; ensemble announcements are also posted on the ensemble's web page for reference.
 Volunteer opportunities are available in most ensembles and include tasks such as uniform fitting, program distribution, and music collection.

 Concerns about student progress should be communicated directly with a teacher.
 Although these conversations are often difficult, clear communication is the path to resolution.
 If the problem is not resolved after conferring with the teacher, a meeting between parent/guardian, teacher, and Academy director may be scheduled to determine the best course of action.

 Cell phones, iPods, electronic readers, and other electronic devices are strictly prohibited during ensemble rehearsals and back stage during concerts.
 If a family emergency takes place during a rehearsal or concert, please contact the ensemble manager.

 Payment is due before each term of lessons or classes begins.
 Payment is accepted by cash, credit card or check made payable to the Lawrence Academy of Music.
 Your canceled check or credit card statement is your receipt.
 An installment plan for private lessons and ensembles is available by request at the time of registration for an $8 per semester surcharge.
 An annual, non-refundable, $15 registration fee is assessed for each Academy student.
 This registration fee covers all registrations for that student for the academic year.
 Enrollment is complete only when registration form and payment have been received and processed by the Academy office.
 Students will not be permitted to attend lessons, ensembles, or classes until tuition and registration fee have been paid.
 Please see our Fees and Payment Schedule webpage for installment plan information.

 Need-based scholarships are available for all Academy lessons and programs, excluding summer programming.
 Continuing students must submit a complete financial aid application, including current Academy teacher recommendation, no later than June 15 for the following academic year.
-Call the Academy billing office at 920-993-6278 or see our Tuition Assistance webpage for forms and information.
+Call the Academy billing office at 920-993-6278 or see our Financial Assistance webpage for forms and information.